klausi/mastodon-twitter-sync/README.md

 user_name = "example"
 # Delete Twitter status posts that are older than 90 days
 delete_older_statuses = true
+# Delete Twitter likes that are older than 90 days
+delete_older_favs = true
 ```

 ## Periodic execution